How to Highlight Team Player Abilities on a Resume

 What is a team player resume?

 A team player resume is a strategic approach you implement in writing your resume to highlight your teamwork abilities.
 It aims to demonstrate how effective and efficient you perform in a team setting.
-Most jobs require their members to thrive in a team; thus, you need to show how good a team player you are in your resume.
+Most jobs require their members to thrive in a team; thus, you need to show how good of a team player you are in your resume.

 Should you always create a team player resume?

 Not necessarily.
 You will only need to create a team player resume when the job description specifically looks for the said soft skill.
-However, some jobs don’t explicitly state they need a team player.
+However, some jobs don’t explicitly state that they need a team player.
 That said, you need to do your own research and evaluate if the job actually requires it.
 Upon finding out that the job occurs in a team environment, it’s best to start modifying your resume.

 How to modify your team player resume

 When writing a team player resume, you basically tweak some areas to appear more efficient in a team setting.
 It aims to prove to employers your teamwork skills by mentioning them in more than one instance.
 Here’s how you can modify your resume: